 Looking for Fragrant Flowers?
 Try Planting Scented Jasmine

-Common White Jasmine is the Most Fragrant
+Common White Jasmine Is the Most Fragrant

 Common White Jasmine

 During the 16th century, explorer Vasco da Gama was the first person to sail directly from Europe to India.
 He had been commissioned by the king of Portugal to find a maritime route to the East.
-Luckily, he was not only an explorer but a flower lover and had the foresight to bring some Jasminum officinale (common white jasmine) back to England from India.
+Luckily, he was not only an explorer but also a flower lover and had the foresight to bring some Jasminum officinale (common white jasmine) back to England from India.

 Soon after, English gardeners were delighted to have this fragrant flower covering their landscapes.
 From the very beginning, this flower's claim to fame was its sweet, perfumy smell, which is unmistakable, despite there being over 200 different species of jasmine and not all of them are heavily scented.
 All species are native to tropical and warm temperate regions of Eurasia, Australasia, and Oceania.